Last Updated: January 26, 2018

 In What Limited Circumstances May Seesaw Need to Share My Information?

-We do not sell or share any Student Data, Journal Content, or Account Information with third parties except in the limited circumstances detailed below:
+We do not sell or share any Student Data, Journal Content, Messages, or Account Information with third parties except in the limited circumstances detailed below:

-- We use a small number of third party services in order to operate our service, we contract with third parties – for example a data center operator that manages our servers or a notification service that helps us send you messages about your account.
-These services need access to your personally identifiable information in order to work (i.e. your email address is required to send you email), but are contractually prohibited from using that information for any other purpose other than to provide Seesaw’s service.
+- We use a small number of third party services in order to operate Seesaw – for example a data center operator that manages our servers or a notification service that helps us send you messages about your account.
+These services need access to your personally identifiable information in order to work (i.e. your email address is required to send you email), but are contractually prohibited from using that information for any other purpose other than to provide the Seesaw service.
 In cases of onward transfer to third parties of data of EU individuals received pursuant to the EU-US Privacy Shield, Seesaw is potentially liable.

 - Seesaw may disclose your information to a third party to comply with applicable laws or regulations, or a valid legal request - including to meet national security or law enforcement requirements.
 If we are going to release your data, we will do our best to provide you with notice in advance by email, unless we are prohibited by law from doing so.